-In July 2019, we entered into a revolving arrangement with Bank Hapoalim, subject to periodic renewals, for the recurring sale, meeting the criteria of "true sale", of a portion of receivables, designated by us.
+In July 2019, we entered into a revolving arrangement with Bank Hapoalim, subject to periodic renewals, for the recurring sale of a portion of receivables, designated by us.
 According to this arrangement, an agreed portion of each designated receivable is sold to the financial institution in consideration of cash in the amount of the portion sold (limited to an aggregated amount of \$100 million), net of the related fees.
 The true sale of the receivables under this arrangement meets the conditions for derecognition of financial assets as prescribed in IFRS 9 (Financial Instruments).

-As of December 31, 2021, no amounts were withdrawn under this facility.
-In March 2022, the factoring agreement with Bank Hapoalim was further renewed for an additional period of one year, ending February 2023.
+As of December 31, 2023 and 2022, no amounts were withdrawn under this facility.
+In February 2024, the factoring agreement with Bank Hapoalim was further renewed for an additional period of one year, ending February 2025.